 Ayutthaya Public Transportation made simple

-Go out to the street to the side the traffic is going that you want to go.
+Go out to the street to the side that the traffic is going in the direction you want to go.
 Wait for a tuk-tuk or a motorcycle taxi to come by.
 Tell the driver where you want to go.
-Climb in/on the back and off you go.
+Climb in/on the back, and off you go.
 So much simpler than the US, and cheaper, too.
 Notice the girl waving before she leaves the screen.

 Friday, August 22, 2014